jnsougata/deta.py/README.rst

 ~~~~~~
 .. csv-table::
    :header: "Method", "Return Type", "Description"
-   :widths: 80, 80, 100
+   :widths: 100, 100, 100

-   "add_field(self, key: str, field: Field, force: bool = False)", "Dict[str, Any]", "adds a field to an existing key.
+   "add_field(key: str, field: Field, force: bool = False)", "Dict[str, Any]", "Adds a field to an existing key.
 If field already exists, old value will be overwritten."
+   "remove_field(self, key: str, field_name: str)", "Dict[str, Any]", "Removes a field from an existing key."
+   "fetch(key: str)", "Dict[str, Any]", "Fetches a single item from base by key."
+   "fetch_all()", "List[Dict[str, Any]]", "Fetches all items from a base."
+   "put(key: str, field: Field)", "Dict[str, Any]", "Adds a field to base with given key.
+If key already exists, old value will be overwritten."
+   "put_many(key: str, fields: List[Field])", "List[Dict[str, Any]]", "Adds multiple fields to single key in a base.
+If key already exists, old value will be overwritten."
+   "put_bulk(key: str, fields: List[Field])", "List[Dict[str, Any]]", "Adds multiple fields to multiple keys in a base.
+If keys already exist, old value will be overwritten."
+   "insert(key: str, field: Field)", "Dict[str, Any]", "Creates a field to base with given key if any field with same key doesn't exist."
+   "insert_many(key: str, fields: List[Field])", "Dict[str, Any]", "Creates multiple fields to single key in a base if any field with same key doesn't exist."
+   "update(key: str, updates: List[Update])", "Dict[str, Any]", "Updates a field only if a field with given key exists."
+   "delete(key: str)", "Dict[str, Any]", "Deletes single key from a base."
+   "delete_many(keys: List[str])", "Dict[str, Any]", "Deletes multiple keys from a base."

 Drive
 ~~~~~~